DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 In a world of fear, caution is restraint.
 In a world of confidence, restraint is absent.

 They think it is predictable.
-They think it has memory like theirs�past to future.
+They think it has memory like theirs - past to future.
 They think it lacks choice.

 They are wrong.